petergiordano/vid-transcode/README.md

 # vid-transcode
-Script to batch encode AVI and WMV files into MP4 and *retain metadata*
+Command line script to batch encode AVI and WMV files into MP4 and *retain metadata*

-Purpose of this script is to batch transcode specific video files with HandBrake CLI - Command Line Interface

 This is particularly useful if you like to retain time-stamps for home videos so they are sorted correctly within Digital Asset Management applications like Photos, Lightroom, etc.